yiqiang19960302/webpack_clone/README.md

 # Webpack clone

-this is a project that follow the instruction from [this article](https://juejin.cn/post/7031546400034947108#heading-16), which explains how webpack works. even though it is a much simplified version, but the concept is there.
+this is a project that follow the instruction from [this article](https://juejin.cn/post/7031546400034947108#heading-16), which explains how webpack works under the hood. even though it is a much simplified version, but the concept is there.

 Just run `npm install` to insall the required library.